knpuniversity/oauth/knpu/security.rst

 site, he's well on his way to victory over farmer Scott *and* sharing his glory all over Facebook.
 All of this was possible by getting a deep understanding of OAuth, which unleashed us to do all kinds of interesting integrations with third-party sites.
-I hope you have as much success as Brent has!
+I know that you will have just as much success as Brent!

 See you next time!